-Fig. 6.4 DC Driver T-Cube - Stage/Axis Settings Note This tab contains a number of parameters which are related to the physical characteristics of the particular stage being driven.
+Fig. 6.6 Stepper Driver T-Cube - Stage/Axis Settings Note This tab contains a number of parameters which are related to the physical characteristics of the particular stage being driven.
 They need to be set accordingly such that a particular stage is driven properly by the system.
-For Thorlabs stages, the APT Config utility can be used to associate a specific stage and axis type with the motor channel (refer to the tutorial in Section 3.5. for further details on how to associate a stage and axis).
+For Thorlabs stages, the APT Config utility can be used to associate a specific stage and axis type with the motor channel (refer to the APT Config helpfile for further details on how to associate a stage and axis).
 Once this association has been made, the APT server will automatically apply suitable defaults for the parameters on this tab during boot up of the software.
 These parameters should not be altered for pre-defined Thorlabs stages selected using APT Config, as it may adversely affect the performance of the stage.
-For third party stage types not available using the APT Config utility, the stage details must be entered manually.
+For custom stage types not available using the APT Config utility, the stage details must be entered manually.
 Individual parameters are described in the following paragraphs.
+Stage and Axis Type - For Thorlabs stages, the stage type is displayed automatically once the axis has been associated using the APTConfig utility.
+For third party stages, the display shows 'Unknown'.